 Whether or not a document (or the information it solicits) is vital may depend upon the importance of the program, information, encounter, or service involved, and the consequence to the LEP person if the information in question is not provided accurately or in a timely manner.
 For instance, applications for participation in an after-school science and mathematics enrichment program could be considered vital.
 Where appropriate, recipients are encouraged to create a plan for consistently determining, over time and across its various activities, what documents are vital to the meaningful access of the LEP populations they serve.

 Classifying a document as vital or non-vital is sometimes difficult, especially in the case of outreach materials like brochures or other information on rights and services.
 Awareness of rights or services is an important part of meaningful access.
 Lack of awareness that a particular program, right, or service exists may effectively deny LEP individuals meaningful access.
 Thus, where a recipient is engaged in community outreach activities in furtherance of its activities, it should regularly assess the needs of the populations frequently encountered or affected by the program or activity to determine whether certain critical outreach materials should be translated.
 Community organizations may be helpful in determining what outreach materials may be most helpful to translate.
-In addition, the recipient should consider whether translations of outreach material may be made more effective when done in tandem with other outreach methods, including utilizing the ethnic media, schools, religious, and community organizations to spread a message.
+In addition, the recipient should consider whether translations of outreach material may be made more effective when done in tandem with Start Printed Page 70046other outreach methods, including utilizing the ethnic media, schools, religious, and community organizations to spread a message.

 Sometimes a document includes both vital and non-vital information.
 This may be the case when the document is very large.
-It may also be the case when the title and a phone number for obtaining more information on the Start Printed Page 48954contents of the document in frequently-encountered languages other than English is critical, but the document is sent out to the general public and cannot reasonably be translated into many languages.
+It may also be the case when the title and a phone number for obtaining more information on the contents of the document in frequently-encountered languages other than English is critical, but the document is sent out to the general public and cannot reasonably be translated into many languages.
 Thus, vital information may include, for instance, the provision of information in appropriate languages other than English regarding where a LEP person might obtain an interpretation or translation of the document.